 - A woodland copse garden with Camellia, Skimmia, Pieris, Rhododendron, Azalea, Acer, Hydrangea, and thousands of spring bulbs and Cyclamen.

 - A more formal terrace, with tubs and seating…

 - An experimental, unique Retyred Matrix fruit and flower garden with many different apple cultivars, lots being grown with a unique spiral method of training.
-The area is also gradually developing as a display area for some of our more unusual snowdrop cultivars, of which we now have over 220 different forms.
+This area is also gradually developing as a display feature for some of our more unusual snowdrop cultivars, of which we now have over 220 different forms.
 This part of the garden won second prize in the inaugural “Greener Gardening Ideas” competition sponsored by the National Trust, Yorkshire Bank, and Daily Telegraph in 2009.

 - A lower Meadow Copse with masses of snowdrops, daffodils, Primula, Hydrangeas and other shrub and tree plantings for autumn colour and foliage interest.
 This area also contains many of the increasing collection of snowdrops from my historic Welsh snowdrop project, which gets added to every year.
 Interesting flower variations if you are interested in the minutiae of snowdrop detail, but even more fascinating human stories behind lots of the locations we have visited.
 (Click here for more).

 - About 11 acres of meadows with stream, natural ponds and meadow walks.
 Some 6 acres of these are being managed for greater wildflower and other species diversity.
 Beginning to restore these (some from shoulder high mono-culture soft rush), into wonderfully diverse habitats has been one of our major focuses in 2012-2016.
 I also currently manage a blog/website for the Carmarthenshire Meadows Group, which may be of interest to readers, and encouraging more flowers into our own meadows is an ongoing project here.
 Click here for more …